Bhargav644/30-Days-Of-Javascritpt-Leetcode/eDay25/README.md

 <b>Important Points to note here :</b> <br>

-1. Why we are not using x instanceff y direct here <b>Reason:</b> instanceff function only responds to only instances which are created using new keyword <br>
+1. Why we are not using x instanceof y direct here <b>Reason:</b> instanceof function only responds to only instances which are created using new keyword <br>

 Example:  <br>